EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-04-04-rails-setup-table-with-multiple-columns-with-the-same-model.md

   t.index ["sender_id"], name: "index_transfer_requests_on_sender_id"
 end
 {% endhighlight %}

-This instructs Rails Active Record to create the table 'tansfer_request' with columns 'sender_id' and 'receiver_id' which is represented by TransferRequest as a model.

 TransferRequest still doesn't know that its attributes 'sender' and 'receiver' are instances of User so we pass class_name: 'User' as an argument to the method